greycsont/GreyAnnouncer/docs/README.md

 - The icons and assets are provided only for use within this project. **Unauthorized commercial use is prohibited**.
 <br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br>

-###### Future
-- json to allow custom audio name instead naming stuff, but idk how do i shown it in the pluginConfigurator
 ###### Easter egg
 The ULTRA_REVAMP update DESTROYed my favorite mod, So ......
 (But the mod updated to the ULTRA_REVAMP, please check **Announcer** in the Thanks)